-RAD128 uses a 12-bit successive approximation analog-to-digital converter (A/D).
-It accepts up to eight single-ended analog inputs with ranges of $\pm 10V$, $\pm 5V$, 0-10V, and 0-5V.
-All inputs are internally protected up to $\pm 10V$, and 0-5V.
-All conversions may be initiated either by software command, or by an on-board programmable timer.
+The RAG128 accepts up to eight single-ended analog inputs.
+Input ranges of $\pm 10V$, $\pm 5V$, 0-10V, and 0-5V are available and all inputs are internally protected up to +/-16.5V.
+RAG128 uses a 12-bit successive approximation analog-to-digital converter (A/D) capable of achieving a system throughput of 10,000 conversions per second.
+A/D conversions may be initiated either by software command, or by a microcontroller-provided programmable timer.

-The RAD128 provides full compatibility with AIM-16 analog input expansion cards.
-Each AIM-16 provides capability to connect sixteen differential inputs, allowing as many as 128 differential inputs when you use a RAD128 with a full complement of AIM-16s.
-The ± 12 VDC power required by the AIM-16 must be supplied locally.
-Alternatively, you can use the AIM-16P-S06, which requires only ± 5 VDC of local power.
-The RAD128 is also compatible with the LVDT-8 and SSH-08 signal conditioning cards, however, the ± 12 VDC power for these must be supplied locally.
+The RAG128 provides full compatibility with AIM-16 analog input expansion cards.
+Each AIM-16 provides capability to connect sixteen differential inputs, allowing as many as 128 differential inputs if you use a RAG128 with a full complement of AIM-16s.
+The ± 12 VDC power required by the AIM-16 must be supplied locally because of the amount of current required.
+Alternatively, you can use the AIM-16P-S06, which requires only +5VDC of local power.
+The RAG128 is also compatible with the LVDT-8 and SSH-08 signal conditioning cards, however, the +12VDC power for these must be supplied locally.

-Digital I/O
+Digital I/O (Port 0)

-Eight bits of TTL/CMOS-compatible digital I/O, (8 input or 7 outputs and 1 input) are provided.
+Eight bits of TTL/CMOS-compatible digital I/O, (8 input / 7 output) are provided.
 These can be software configured on a bit-by-bit basis as either inputs or outputs.
 When used as outputs, a maximum of seven bits are available.
 Each output provides compliance with user-supplied voltages up to 50 VDC and the maximum current per output bit is 350mA.
 When all seven-bits are used as outputs, there is a maximum total current of 650mA.

 There are an additional eight bits which are used strictly for digital output.
-The setup software has the option of installing operating firmware supporting either the AIM-16 external analog multiplexer or more digital bits (output only).
-When the RAD128 is used with an AIM-16 Multiplexer card then output bits GN0-GN2 and SEL0-SEL3 are used for gain and channel select.
+This is identified as Port 1, which handles bits 8-15.
+The setup software has the option of installing operating firmware supporting either the AIM-16 external analog multiplexer or more digital (output only) bits.
+When the RAG128 is used with an AIM-16 Multiplexer card then output bits GN0-GN2 and SEL0-SEL3 are used for gain and channel select.
 The final output, OP4, is available for general use.
 Each output has the ability to drive 10 LSTTL loads.